ZLoverty/DE/README.md

 # DE
 DE stands for Double Emulsion.
-It's the experimental system I will be working with at PMMH-ESPCI with Eric Clement, Anke Lindner and Teresa Lopez-Leon.
+It's the experimental system I am working with at PMMH-ESPCI with Eric Clement, Anke Lindner and Teresa Lopez-Leon.
 The project is a combination of the double emulsion system and active matter.
 In particular, I will be studying
 - the diffusion of a droplet in an active bath